rat10/nng/queryingPaths.md

                                     # nesting level count starts inside a graph
                                     # (to account e.g. for self references like THIS)
 ```
+For the complete example see [query shell script](tests/queryingPaths.sh) line 39 ff.

 Respective queries are:

 ### give me only the result(s) from the THIS level